MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 ### Dedicated Private Link service per tenant and shared standard load balancer

 You can also deploy dedicated Private Link service instances for each tenant, with a shared standard load balancer.
 However, this model is unlikely to provide much benefit.
-Additionally, because there is a limit to the number of Private Link services that you can deploy on a single standard load balancer, this model is not likely to scale beyond a small multitenant solution.
+Additionally, because there's a limit to the number of Private Link services that you can deploy on a single standard load balancer, this model isn't likely to scale beyond a small multitenant solution.

-More commonly, you can deploy multiple shared Private Link services, which enables you to expand the number of private endpoints that your solution can support on one shared load balancer.
+More commonly, you can deploy multiple shared Private Link services.
+This approach enables you to expand the number of private endpoints that your solution can support on one shared load balancer.

 ### Isolation models for Azure PaaS services with private endpoints